Retired Judge Accused of Assault, 10 Year Restraining Order Granted Against Him

 After the filing, 12 judges automatically assigned to the case recused.
 The Supreme Court of Arkansas assigned Kathleen Bell, retired circuit judge, to the case – DR-2026-67.

-After hearing arguments, the court ordered that Dan Stidham have no contact with Tammy May, directly or indirectly, for a period of 10 years.
+The court ordered that Dan Stidham have no contact with Tammy May, directly or indirectly, for a period of 10 years.
 He may not send her emails, make calls, text messages, or send communications through a third party.
-The order is enforceable by the court’s contempt powers.

 See More: Standing Restraining Order